25prabhu10/notes/docs/Languages/JavaScript/Angular.js/Angular.js.md

 In AngularJS a controller is a JavaScript function.
 The job of the controller is to build a model for the view to display

-- To create a controller function, just create a function and pass the `$scope` as parameter.
+- To create a controller function, just create a function and pass the `$scope` as parameter

   ```javascript
   var myController = function ($scope) {